snonux/foo.zone/gemfeed/2026-07-09-unveiling-hexai.md

-# Unveiling Hexai: AI companion for Helix and the terminal in general
+# Unveiling Hexai: An AI companion for Helix and the terminal in general

 > Published at 2026-07-08T17:10:52+03:00